ravachol/kew/data/docs/ABOUT ARTISTS DATA.md

-About the artist data:
+## About the artist data:

+Database size: 9MB
+Homepage Urls: 162 000

+For Package Maintainers: All the stuff that's needed to reproduce the artists.db binary is included in the /data folder. .tsv file, scripts, the works.
+There's a guide on how to reproduce the exact same binary.
+Data License: WIKIDATA CC BY-SA 4.0.

+if you don't want to use the database, set:

+useartistsdb=0

+Or compile kew with:

+make install USE_DB=0 -j

+kew works just as well without it.

+We don't have the capacity to add other artists or indie artists unfortunately, and want the database to remain small.

-- This dataset contains artist names and homepage URLs sourced from Wikidata.
+- The dataset contains artist names and homepage URLs sourced from Wikidata.

 - Wikidata is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0). https://creativecommons.org/licenses/by-sa/4.0/.